 Ferrexpo's carbon footprint for Scope 1 and Scope 2 emissions can be broken down into three key activities - diesel consumption in the Group's mines, electricity used in processing and natural gas in the pelletiser.
-These three consumables account for over 80% of the Group's carbon footprint, and each one is being specifically addressed in the following projects as shown below.
+These three consumables accounted for 85% of the Group's carbon footprint in 2022 (Scope 1 and 2 emissions), and each one is being specifically addressed in the following projects as shown below.
 In assessing projects that have an emissions benefit, the Group applies a carbon price for financial modelling of the economics of each project, which is based on the five year trailing average price of carbon in the European Union.

 Diesel consumption in excavators and haul trucks, accounts for approximately 20-25% of the Group's carbon-equivalent emissions.
 The Group already has a number of electric-powered excavators, which have been in operation for over 10 years.
 To supplement this diesel reduction further, the Group is investing in trolley-assist technology in the near term, which will significantly reduce diesel consumption whilst trucks are ascending haul ramps, and in the longer term the Group plans to invest in battery technology for haul trucks.

 Electricity consumption in the Group's processing plant, which has historically accounted for 35-40% of carbon-equivalent emissions.
 Since 2020, through regulatory change in Ukraine, the Group has been able to target purchasing of clean electricity, and has been able to significantly reduce its Scope 2 emissions as a result.
 The Group intends to continue this clean power purchasing strategy to reduce its Scope 2 emissions footprint further.